Lewis White Beck: Academic career

 Beck joined the faculty at the University of Rochester in 1949 and served as Chairman of its Department of Philosophy from 1949 to 1966.
 He also served as Associate Dean of the Graduate School (1952-1956) as well as the Dean of the Graduate School (1956–1957) where he helped to raise international recognition for the PhD. program in Philosophy.
 During this time he was awarded a Guggenheim Fellowship in the field of Philosophy (1957).
 He is credited with assisting his colleague Colin Murray Turbayne in his work The Myth of Metaphor (1962).
 Subsequently, he collaborated with his colleague Robert L. Holmes in the publication of a comprehensive introduction to the study of philosophy, Philosophical Inquiry: An Introduction to Philosophy (1968)).
 In 1970 he also collaborated with the Kantian scholar Gottfried Martin at the University of Bonn to organize the first International Kant Congress to be hosted in the United States and helped to established an enduring close collaboration between Kantian scholars in both Germany and America.
+Cornell University's Society for the Humanities invited Beck to present his lecture "What Have We Learned from Kant?" at a colloquium in 1981, commemorating the two hundredth anniversary of the publication of Kant's Critique of Pure Reason.

 In 1962 he was appointed as the Burbank Professor of Moral and Intellectual Philosophy and subsequently Professor Emeritus in 1979.
 In 1962 he became the first recipient of the University's Edward Peck Curtis Award for Excellence in Undergraduate Teaching.
 He was subsequently elected a Fellow of the American Academy of Arts and Sciences in 1963 and the American Council of Learned Societies in 1964.
 From 1970 to 1975, Beck also served on the National Endowment for the Humanities Council.
 During this time he also served as a member of the board of directors for the American Academy of Arts and Sciences (1970–1978).
 In addition, he was a President of the Eastern Division of the American Philosophical Association.